ksjadon/CoreJavaAlgosAndCode/README.md

-#--> To Run this program you need to set the JVM memory first by setting -Xms200m and -Xmx200M parameter.
+--> To Run this program you need to set the JVM memory first by setting -Xms200m and -Xmx200M parameter.
-#--> Your in memory processing of file depends on the Xms and Xmx parameter.
+--> Your in memory processing of file depends on the Xms and Xmx parameter.
-#--> For example if you set the initial and max memory to 200MB then this program will split the input file(which i supposed to big) into 45 to 50 MB each and apply sorting on it.
+--> For example if you set the initial and max memory to 200MB then this program will split the input file(which i supposed to big) into 5 to 50 MB each and apply sorting on it.
-#--> Once the input files splitted,sorted and saved in temp directory, next program will merge all these files and during merging it's use PriorityQueue & BinaryFileBuffer to sort the files.
+--> Once the input files splitted,sorted and saved in temp directory, next program will merge all these files and during merging it's use PriorityQueue & BinaryFileBuffer to sort the files.

-#// Calculate the available memory by using below function.
+-->Calculate the available memory by using below function.

 public static double currentAvailableMemory() {
 	Double TO_GB = (double) (1024 * 1024 * 1024);
 		System.gc();